violette/vrpg/README.md

 # vrpg ( "The" RPG ^^)
-A short text RPG in python to learn the basics in python.
+A short text RPG in python.

-Personal project, without any pretensions.
+Personal project, without any pretensions to learn python.